brayshi/PyQt_HydraHarpSensor/README.md

 - Present in pyqt_sensor_environment.yaml file.
 Can use this environment using conda and the command below:
 - conda env create -f pyqt_sensor_environment.yml

-- Once the above environment is created, it can be activated by typing the below command in conda:
+- Once the above environment is created, it can be activated by typing the conda command below:
 - conda activate pyqt_sensor